-- 1.1 REDD+ activities shall be coordinated/governed/managed under the authority of the appropriate sub-national or national institution and, where appropriate, under a legal entity incorporated under Indonesian laws and regulations.^[PHPL/SVLK: Prerequisite 1.1 1.5; LEI: Prerequisite II.1-II.3] - 1.1.1 The availability of legal and administrative documents that evidence clear authority for the REDD+ activities, aligned to the scale and context of implementation. - 1.2 REDD+ activities at sub-national and national levels shall comply with the applicable laws and international conventions ratified by Indonesia.^[PHPL/SVLK: Prerequisite 1.1 1.5; LEI: Prerequisite II.1-II.3; FSC: Principle 1] - 1.2.1 The availability of planning documents, procedures and periodical reports on the implementation of relevant government regulations - 1.2.2 The availability of reports on the implementation of international conventions/agreement. - 1.3 REDD+ activities are in line with the objectives of national forest programs as described in the long-term strategic planning of the Indonesian forestry sector. ^[Permenhut No.49/2011 on long term planning of the Indonesian Forestry] - 1.3.1 REDD+ activities at the sub-national level are aligned with and support objectives prioritised in the long-term strategic plan of the Indonesian forestry sector.
+- 1.1 REDD+ activities shall be coordinated/governed/managed under the authority of the appropriate sub-national or national institution and, where appropriate, under a legal entity incorporated under Indonesian laws and regulations.
+[PHPL/SVLK: Prerequisite 1.1 1.5; LEI: Prerequisite II.1-II.3] - 1.1.1 The availability of legal and administrative documents that evidence clear authority for the REDD+ activities, aligned to the scale and context of implementation. - 1.2 REDD+ activities at sub-national and national levels shall comply with the applicable laws and international conventions ratified by Indonesia.
+[PHPL/SVLK: Prerequisite 1.1 1.5; LEI: Prerequisite II.1-II.3; FSC: Principle 1] - 1.2.1 The availability of planning documents, procedures and periodical reports on the implementation of relevant government regulations - 1.2.2 The availability of reports on the implementation of international conventions/agreement. - 1.3 REDD+ activities are in line with the objectives of national forest programs as described in the long-term strategic planning of the Indonesian forestry sector.
+[Permenhut No.49/2011 on long term planning of the Indonesian Forestry Sector for 2011-2030 and the prevailing RENSTRA of the Ministry of Forestry] - 1.3.1 REDD+ activities at the sub-national level are aligned with and support objectives prioritised in the long-term strategic plan of the Indonesian forestry sector.